leonardogbxv/vuejs-crud/README.md

 ### REST API

 On the back-end we have our API and database, developed in Node.js and MongoDB, running on the port 3000.
-All the *GET*, *POST*, *PUT* and *DELETE* routes can be located in the routes directory -> `server>routes>api>users.js`, they correspond to the application's http route `/api/users` (http://localhost:3000/api/users).
-The database connection is created in the database folder -> `server>database>db.js`, in this file we also have the CRUD functions which are exported to be used in the API routes.
+All the *GET*, *POST*, *PUT* and *DELETE* routes can be located in the routes directory -> `server>routes>api>users.js` they correspond to the application's http route `/api/users`.
+The database connection is created in the database folder -> `server>database>db.js` here we also have the CRUD functions which are exported to be used in the API routes.

 > Postman was used to test HTTP Requests to the API.
 The collection with all requests made are located in the postman directory, inside the server folder: `>server>postman>vuejs-crud.postman_collection.json`.